Kuldeep Kumar, Ph.D. | Postdoctoral Researcher

 Grants

-1. 2025: Co-I on CIHR grant, ”Multifeature brain investigation of genetic liability for neurodevelopmental and psychiatric disorders” (PI: Sebastien Jacquemont)
+1. 2025: Co-I on CIHR grant, ”Multifeature brain investigation of genetic liability for neurodevelopmental and psychiatric disorders” (PI: Sebastien Jacquemont).
+Generated the main hypothesis and related preliminary results for the grant.

-2. 2023: Part of NIH R01 grant on Neuroimaging & CNVs (PI: Sebastien Jacquemont, Paul Thompson, and Carrie Bearden)
+2. 2023: Part of NIH R01 grant on Neuroimaging & CNVs (PI: Sebastien Jacquemont, Paul Thompson, and Carrie Bearden).
+Generated the preliminary results for two aims (CNV neuroimaging signatures and their transcriptomic and cellular decoding) and power analysis for all three aims of the grant.

 3. 2023: Part of CIHR grant, ”Combining Space, Time, and cell types to decode and explain the effect sizes of rare genomic variants on cognition and psychopathology.”
-(PI: Sebastien Jacquemont)
+(PI: Sebastien Jacquemont).
+Generated the main hypothesis and related preliminary results for the grant.

 Teaching & Mentoring